Skip to content

 except RuntimeError as rte:

-raise RuntimeError("No valid CADU items found to compute eopf:origin_datetime") from rte
+raise RuntimeError("No valid items found to compute eopf:origin_datetime") from rte

 max_eopf_datetime = max(